actions-rust-lang/audit/README.md

 # Audit Rust dependencies using the RustSec Advisory DB

 Audit your Rust dependencies using [cargo audit] and the [RustSec Advisory DB].
-The action creates a summary with all vulnerabilieties.
+The action creates a summary with all vulnerabilities.
 It can create issues for each of the found vulnerabilities.

 Execution Summary: